 In the following table, "audit fees" are fees billed by the Company's external auditor for services provided in auditing the Company's annual financial statements for the subject year.
 "Audit-related fees" are fees not included in audit fees that are billed by the auditor for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
-"Tax fees" are fees billed by the auditor for professional services rendered for tax compliance.
-"All other fees" are fees billed by the auditor for products and services not included in the foregoing categories.
+"Tax fees" are fees billed by the auditor for tax compliance.
+"All other fees" are fees billed by the auditor for services not included in the foregoing categories.